-- Application must indicate the track for which you are applying: Dietetics Track (DPD) or Accelerated Community Track (ACT) - Application and non-refundable \$60 application fee - Official transcripts from all colleges and universities attended in sealed envelopes or sent electronically directly to Meredith College from the institution(s) - Two completed recommendation forms, in sealed envelopes or online, from individuals with knowledge of the applicant's professional work or ability.
+- Application must indicate the track for which you are applying: Dietetics Track (DPD), Accelerated Community Track (ACT), or Accelerated Dietitian Nutritionist Track (MS-ADNT) - Application and non-refundable \$60 application fee - Official transcripts from all colleges and universities attended in sealed envelopes or sent electronically directly to Meredith College from the institution(s) - Two completed recommendation forms, in sealed envelopes or online, from individuals with knowledge of the applicant's professional work or ability.
 One professional recommendation should be provided by a supervisor from an employment or volunteer position. - Official report of scores of the Graduate Record Examinations® (GRE®), mailed directly from the Educational Testing Service or approved GRE® waiver - Statement of work experience (Resume or C.V.) - Responses to essay questions